ind2x/redcat_junior/CPU/projects/05/project5.md

     Or(a=w1, b=j3AndNotzrOrng, out=Jump);
     // if A-instruction, just PC++
     And(a=instruction[15], b=Jump, out=JUMP);
-    // inc is only 1
+    // inc bit is always 1
     PC(in=ARegisterOut, load=JUMP, inc=true, reset=reset, out[0..14]=pc);
 }
 ```